Retirement

 And when the renters reform bill comes into play the days of landlords being able to kick you out of your home without an extremely good reason will come to an end anyway.
 And this will get rid of another major reason for buying your own property.

-So the question then becomes how much should I pay in rent?
+So the question then becomes how much money do I need to put towards rent?

 But as everyone knows that’s yet another one of those questions that could be just about anything.